 - An innovative range of knowledge exchange activities help to translate research knowledge into practice on the front-line and across the police organisation, including evidence cafés, enquiry visits, conferences, and the secondment of police officers and staff into ongoing research projects.

-The Centre for Policing Research and Learning, is funded by the Home Office, the Higher Education Funding Council for England (HEFCE) and the College of Policing.
-We work closely with the College to implement the programme of work.
+The Centre for Policing Research and Learning work closely with the College of Policing to implement the programme of work.
 The Centre is led from The Open University’s Business School and the work takes place across all faculties and a great variety of disciplines within the University, providing a rich source of expertise for police officers and staff through research, education and knowledge exchange.

 Learning and education

 The Centre offers a wide range of educational courses and qualifications.
 Open Educational Resources (OER) are free, bite-sized, informal short courses available on the internet (e.g. on a laptop, tablet or smartphone) which can provide police officers and staff with informal learning and/or with continuing professional development.
 There are also more formal learning opportunities such as:

 - Studying for policing relevant degrees or other related qualifications which can be studied alongside work commitments.